yxzwang/FamilyTool/README.md

 # FamilyTool
-FamilyTool: A Multi-hop Personalized Tool Use Benchmark
+FamilyTool: A Multi-hop Personalized Tool Use Benchmark.

+Pipeline code comming soon.
 ## Data Path
 ### Query-Answer Pair
-For dataset name as $DATASET, data with golden KG is put in '```datasets/$DATASET/data_goldenKG.jsonl```.
+For dataset name as $DATASET, data with golden subKG is put in '```datasets/$DATASET/data_goldenKG.jsonl```.
 Data format for each line is
 ```
 [
         {"role": "id", "content": "$id"},